rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 >
 ```

-This multiset-of-sets could be visualized using nested sets
+This multiset-of-sets could be visualized as nested sets
 (i.e. a box/border-based representation):

+Note that the term "nested set" in general refers to a set that has another
+set as one of its elements.
+Obviously, the notion here is on a set that has
+another set as subset (i.e. "element-of" vs. "subset-of").

 ```
 |-A-----------------|